asablock/mdt/README.md

-# Modders' Debug Toolkit
+# Minecraft Client Debug Toolkit

-The mod includes a set of tools to help you debug while modding Minecraft with Fabric.
+The mod includes several commands to help you access Minecraft.
+Do NOT use ANY command if you are not sure about the consequence.